Universal-Connect-Project/ucw-app/README.md

 __Publishing to DockerHub is automatic, and will happen when code is merged to `main`.__

+__IMPORTANT__: Prior to merging your PR to main, make sure the versions of `ui` and `ucw-app` are up-to-date.
+The `version` property in their respective `package.json` files should be up-to-date.
+This is where the versions for the docker images is pulled from.

+### Publishing manually
-If you need to publish manually, you can do so with the following steps.
+It is strongly discouraged to publish to DockerHub manually, however, if you need to publish manually, you can do so with the following steps.

 First run `docker compose up --pull never`, to build the new images.